Tactfulgalaxy/Audits-study-journal/day9.md

 Security Lessons for the day.

-1. **Enforce Role & Permission Checks Consistently** Any lapse in permission checks — even in one function — creates an entry point for privilege abuse.
+1. **Enforce Role & Permission Checks Consistently** Any lapse in permission checks .
+Even in one function, creates an entry point for privilege abuse.

 2. **Validate All Recipients Before Transfers**